Ndi Okereke-Onyiuke: Early life

 She had her secondary education at Queen's School, Enugu, Nigeria.
 She obtained her Master of Business Administration in Finance and Computer Science from Baruch College of the City University of New York, USA.
 Although Okereke-Onyiuke claimed that she earned a Doctor of Philosophy as well as Doctor of Administration in Finance and Securities Market from the Graduate Center of the City University of New York, there is no record according to the university that she attended the programme and was awarded the said degrees.
 Ndi Okereke-Onyiuke started work with the Nigerian Stock Exchange in January 1983 as the Manager and Head of Research and Information Services.

 Career

-She rose to the apex position of Director General and Chief Executive Officer of the Nigerian Stock Exchange (NSE).
-Ndi Okereke Onyiuke is one of the notable women in Nigeria who has occupied important and key administrative and political positions.
+Ndi Okereke-Onyiuke rose to the apex position of Director General and Chief Executive Officer of the Nigerian Stock Exchange (NSE).
+She is one of the notable women in Nigeria who has occupied important and key administrative and political positions.
 She is the first woman that ever held the position of Director of NSE.